Special Education Categories

 - Autism Spectrum Disorders

-If you have concerns about your child's development in the areas listed, please contact the Special Services team at your child's school, or call the district Special Services office at 651-407-7553.
+If you have concerns about your child's development in the areas listed, please contact the Student Support Services team at your child's school, or call the district Student Support Services office at 651-407-7553.

 For further information, please see the Minnesota Department of Education Website